In poll watcher affidavits, Trump campaign offers no evidence of fraud in Detroit ballot-counting

 Frego said officers handcuffed him, put him in a patrol car and gave him a misdemeanor citation for disturbing the peace.
 “At no time did I swear at the officers,” he wrote in his affidavit.

 Others described interactions that — while tense and unpleasant — did not indicate any problems with ballots.
 One Chinese American woman said she was told “you are not American.”
-Another said she had been told, “Go back to the suburbs, Karen,” by a Democratic poll watcher.
+Another said she had been told to “go back to the suburbs, Karen,” by a Democratic poll watcher.

 Others complained that while inside the ballot-counting room, they were not allowed to speak with front-line election workers, or were required to stay six feet away from them because of coronavirus protocols.
 That often left them guessing about what they had seen and complaining about being unable to look more closely.